mikeknep/website/resume.md

 - Led development of a Rails application for CQA to facilitate event creation and guest reservations, membership payments, content distribution, and group email announcements
   - Maintained and supported the application and its users through July 2020
 - Developed a Rails application for the Batavia Public Library Youth Services staff to register 1,200 patrons for the summer reading program, track progress, and report participation statistics
+- Developed an admin dashboard for Omron Health executives and their corporate clients to analyze user activation, participate, and retention metrics related to corporate wellness programs
+- Contributed to the development of Wireharbor Security, an IT risk management solution

 ## Education